Reward Surfaces

 Visualizing landscape around trained models

-We plotted a number of these visualizations for a number of environments and reinforcment learning methods in stable baselines.
+We plotted a number of these visualizations for a number of environments and reinforcement learning methods in stable baselines.

 The following visualization plots the average episodic reward in the atari BeamRider environment.
 The objective is plotted vs two random normalized directions (the axis labels should be ignored).
 The center point is evaluated on the pretrained model learned with A2C, every other point is an offset off that model.